42-technology-ltd/nrf9160-demo/README.md

 ## Features

-* Is started by the Nordic 'secure bootloader' and operates in ‘insecure’ mode
+* Is started by the Nordic 'secure bootloader' and operates in 'insecure' mode
 * Uses just 140 KiB out of 768 KiB of Application Flash
 * Uses just 8 KiB out of the 128 KiB Application RAM (plus stack)
 * Uses the pre-compiled Nordic `libbsd` static library for mbedTLS, the Nordic